-- 1) Class attendance is required attendance will be taken at the start of each class session.
-In the event of a missed class, students are responsible for all material covered in class as well as assigned readings. - 2) Preparation for each class and active participation are expectations - a.
+- 1. Join course on Blackboard no later than 1/22 (password: PHED 192.2) papers must be submitted via Blackboard - 2.
+Class attendance is required attendance will be taken at the start of each class session.
+In the event of a missed class, students are responsible for all material covered in class as well as assigned readings. - 3.
+Preparation for each class and active participation are expectations - a.
 What is active participation?
 Participation means more than coming to class!
 It means being fully present.
-It means engaging in class discussions and asking questions when appropriate. - 3) Group work Group projects may be assigned throughout the semester.
-All group members are responsible for all activities and results. - 4) Plagiarism is unacceptable Under no circumstance, will plagiarism be accepted.
-If you are using a source to gather information for an assignment, make sure you properly cite.
+It means engaging in class discussions and asking questions when appropriate. - 4.
+Group work - Group projects may be assigned throughout the semester.
+All group members are responsible for all activities and results. - 5.
+Plagiarism is unacceptable - Under no circumstance will plagiarism be accepted.
+If you ar using a source to gather information for an assignment, make sure you properly cite.

 You are to read the entire Academic Honesty Policy, found in the Student Handbook.
 In short, you need to know that cheating and plagiarism will not be tolerated.
 Plagiarism is the misrepresentation of someone else's work as your own.
 This includes such instances as quoting directly from a published work without giving the author credit (i.e. proper citation), inserting the author's words as your own, using or "borrowing" another student's work, buying a paper from a professional service, etc. It is your responsibility to be familiar with what constitutes plagiarism and, in the event of uncertainty, to ask in a constructive manner about an assignment in question before it is due in the final version.
-You are also required to keep all note cards and rough drafts on papers and assignments until given a final grade for that course.
+You are also required to keep all note cards and rough drafts for papers and assignments until given a final grade for that course.
 Evidence of plagiarism and cheating will be dealt with in accordance with the college policy on academic honesty found in the Student Handbook.
 In the event of a suspected infraction - in fairness to your peers and the standards of the college - it is my job to send the materials in question to the Academic Affairs Office.
 You may meet with Dean Carol Traupman-Carr to discuss the charge and the procedures for appealing, but she alone does not make a decision on whether or not to uphold the charge or penalty.